 - To allow the HVB Network Managers to keep you up to date by email with relevant Network activities and funding opportunities and maintain a record of your involvement with HVB.
 This will include regular newsletters sent by email every 4-6 weeks to all registered members and occasional emails containing details of Network activities and opportunities where this is considered relevant to your interests.

 - To provide BBSRC with a record of registered HVB members, as a required output of grant BB/S009701/1.
 BBSRC may use the information provided on the BBSRC NIBB Extranet for research related activities, including but not limited to, statistical analysis in relation to evaluation of the BBSRC NIBB, study of trends and policy and strategy studies.
 Retained statistical data will be anonymised.
-BBSRC will not have access to your email address or contact telephone number, and will not contact you directly.
+BBSRC will not have access to your contact telephone number, and will not contact you directly.

 How do we keep your data secure?
 The University of York takes information security extremely seriously and has implemented appropriate technical and organisational measures to protect personal data and special category data.
 For further information see, https://www.york.ac.uk/it-services/security/.
 BBSRC’s data protection policy is available at https://bbsrc.ukri.org/documents/ukri-data-protection-policy-pdf/